Table of contents

 Dropshipping is a fast-paced business model, so you can’t get mired down by little details.
 It’s important to determine which areas are important and have the biggest impact on your operations and focus on fixing those.
 You need to know which functions are value-adding so you can spend time on those.

 Dropshipping isn’t a “get rich quick” scheme.
 It can take months before you actually start making a profit.
-However, it is an easy to set up business that requires little start up cost, and lesser risk.
-Because it’s a low risk business model, it’s still a safer option that will land you profits as compared to other business models.
+However, it is easy to set up a business that requires little start-up cost, and lesser risk.
+Because it’s a low-risk business model, it’s still a safer option that will land you profits as compared to other business models.